sharmaineb/pixar-clone/README.md

-# disneyland-clone
+# disney plus-clone
 SPD 1.2
-Using Bootstrap to Clone the Welcome Page of the Disneyland Website.
+Using Bootstrap to Clone the Pixar Animation Studios Website